-De Volksbank's business strategy is focused on retail mortgages in the Netherlands, which amounted to 93% of total loans and advances to customers at end-June 2018 (1.5% are loans to SMEs and 5% loans to the public sector).
-As a consequence of (1) improving macroeconomic conditions in the Netherlands and (2) stricter lending standards, driven by the Dutch government's measures on the tax deductibility of home loan interests and maximum loan-to-value (LTV) ratios, de Volksbank's asset risk profile has materially improved since 2012.
-As of end June-2018, the bank's problem loans ratio stood at 1.5%, a decrease from 7.6% in 2012, and its credit cost has been negative over the last two years as a result of low provisioning and reversals of provisions.
+De Volksbank's business strategy is focused on retail mortgages and savings in the Netherlands, which amounted to 93% of total loans and advances to customers at year-end 2018 (1% are loans to SMEs and 5% loans to the public sector).
+As a consequence of (1) improving macroeconomic conditions in the Netherlands and (2) stricter lending standards, driven by the Dutch government's measures on the tax deductibility of home loan interest payments and maximum loan-to-value (LTV) ratios, de Volksbank's asset risk profile has materially improved since 2012.
+As of year-end 2018, the bank reported impaired loans (stage 3) of 1.2% of gross loans, a significant decrease from 7.6% in 2012, and its credit costs have been negative over the last two years as a result of low provisioning and reversals of previous provisions.

-De Volksbank's mortgage loan book is sound, despite risks identified in the Dutch housing market:
+De Volksbank's mortgage loan book is sound (at end-December 2018, impaired loans represented 1% of the mortgage loan book), despite risks identified in the Dutch housing market:

-- " It is spread across all Dutch provinces and is not concentrated on large cities where house prices have increased most and overheating risks are more acute (about half of the bank's mortgage portfolio is located in rural or suburban areas, where house prices have increased by less than 6% in 2017); - " At end-June 2018, the proportion of interest-only and investment-based retail mortgage loans, which are more prone to repayment risks, is slightly decreasing (59% at end-June 2018 from 61% at end-December 2017).

-" The average LTV on outstanding loans is constantly decreasing (to 72% from 74% at end-December 2017, and 80% at end-December 2016) as a result of the house price increase and the Dutch government's measures to lower the LTV at origination to a maximum of 100% in 2018;
+- " It is spread across all Dutch provinces and is not concentrated on large cities where house prices have increased most and overheating risks are more acute. - " As of the end of 2018, the proportion of interest-only (100% and partially) and investment-based retail mortgage loans, which are more prone to repayment risks, is slightly decreasing (61% at end-December 2018 from 64% at end-December 2017). - " The average LTV on outstanding loans is constantly decreasing (to 70% from 74% at end-December 2017, and 80% at end-December 2016) as a result of the house price increase and the Dutch government's measures to lower the LTV at origination to a maximum of 100% in 2018;

-- " 30% of de Volksbank's mortgage loans benefit from a guarantee of the Dutch Mortgage Guarantee (NHG); - " An increasing share (81% at end-June 2018 from 79% at end-2017) of de Volksbank's mortgage loans bear a fixed interest rate for a minimum period of 10 years (after which, the interest rate can be reset or becomes variable), preserving borrowers from an interest rate upsurge at least during 10 years.
+- " Almost 30% of de Volksbank's mortgage loans benefit from a guarantee of the Dutch Mortgage Guarantee (NHG)1; - " An increasing share (64% at end-2018 from 61% at end-2017) of de Volksbank's mortgage loans bear a fixed interest rate for a minimum period of 10 to 15 years (after which, the interest rate can be reset or becomes variable), preserving borrowers from an interest rate upsurge during that period.

-De Volksbank's loan book outside retail mortgages is very limited in size ( $\leq$ 3.5 billion at end-June 2018) and its average credit cost stands at a very low level (a net positive 39 bps of gross loans at end-June 2018).
-The bank also holds a financial investment portfolio for liquidity purposes, amounting to $\leq$ 4.9 billion as of December 2017.
-It is comprised of government bonds ( $\leq$ 3.5 billion), corporate bonds ( $\leq$ 0.8 billion) and green bonds ( $\leq$ 0.5 billion), rated in the AAA-AA range (94% of the portfolio).
+De Volksbank's loan book outside retail mortgages is very limited in size (7% of the loan portfolio at end-December 2018) and its credit costs are very low on this portfolio (a net positive 13 bps of gross loans in 2018).
+The bank also holds a financial investment portfolio for liquidity purposes, amounting to \leq 4.8 billion at end-December 2018.
+It is comprised of government bonds (\leq 3.2 billion), corporate bonds (\leq 0.8 billion) and green bonds (\leq 0.6 billion).
+The investment portfolio is almost entirely of very high credit quality.